+This section characterizes the potential health risks associated with living at a residence for 30 years.
 This is a conservative assumption because typical tour lengths for USN personnel stationed overseas typically range from three to six years.
 However, DODDS personnel can remain at one location for 30 years or longer.
 Therefore, the USEPA's 30-year standard residential RSLs were used in order to ensure that the SRE was protective of reasonable maximum exposure (RME) individuals, which are DODDS personnel.